If you buy products through the links on this page, we may earn a commission. Learn more.

 The Future of Delta 8 in Minnesota

-Delta 8 is legal in Minnesota.
-The only possible future change is that it might become regulated if the state legalizes adult-use cannabis.
+The only possible change we might see is that delta 8 could be treated like marijuana if the state legalizes adult-use cannabis.

 Gleb is a freelance writer from Vancouver, Canada specializing in CBD and cannabis.
 He’s read thousands of studies on CBD and other supplements, helping him translate complex science into plain language.
 Gleb has tried and reviewed dozens of CBD brands and products, written third-party testing reports, and knows the CBD industry inside and out.
 When not writing, he likes to kickbox, travel, and tell everyone how awesome intermittent fasting is.